Affordable Health Insurance in Canada (2026): Cheapest Plans & Best Value

 How much does health insurance cost in Canada?

-To make your shopping experience easier, we reviewed the 18 largest health insurance companies in Canada (and over 40 of their policies) and rated each health insurance product’s cost and flexibility.
-Then we combined the data with customer service reviews and industry reputation markers.
+We reviewed the 18 largest health insurance companies in Canada (and over 40 of their policies) and rated each health insurance product’s cost and flexibility.
+Then, we combined the data with customer service reviews and industry reputation markers.
+The results reveal the perfect sweet spot between the cheapest and the best health insurance in Canada.

 Cheapest health insurance in Canada